Home About Services Engagement Insights Request a Design Review

 What CCDE Teaches You That CCIE Never Could

-I have held both certifications for years and I use both regularly.
-The question I get asked most often is: what is the actual difference?
-The standard answer is that CCIE tests whether you can implement a technology, and CCDE tests whether you should.
+I have held both certifications for years and used both daily.
+The standard answer to "what is the difference?" is that CCIE tests how you implement a technology, and CCDE tests whether you should.
 That is accurate as far as it goes.
 It does not go far enough.

 What CCIE actually teaches you

 CCIE is one of the hardest technical certifications in the industry.
-Passing it requires genuine depth - not just knowing that OSPF exists, but understanding exactly how it behaves under failure conditions, why it makes the routing decisions it makes, and how to configure it correctly under time pressure in a lab.
+Passing it requires genuine depth -- not just knowing that OSPF areas exist, but understanding exactly how they behave under normal and failure conditions, why OSPF routers make the routing decisions they make, and how to configure them correctly under time pressure in a lab.

 What it trains you to do is implement.
 You are given a topology and a set of requirements and you configure the network to meet them.
 The topology is fixed.
 The requirements are fixed.
 Your job is execution.

 A CCIE who has worked across enough environments develops a pattern recognition that is hard to acquire any other way.
-They have seen what happens when a route map is applied in the wrong direction.
-They know what a 3am spanning tree misconfiguration looks like.
+They do not start troubleshooting from layer 1 and work up.
+They use intuition built from experience -- starting somewhere around layer 3 or 4 and working outward in both directions.
 That experiential knowledge is real and it matters.

 What CCDE teaches you that CCIE never could